Army to review discharges for soldiers kicked out for suicide attempts and sexual assault trauma

 Bad paper discharges make it less likely that veterans can receive VA care, but the agency is required to look for mitigating circumstances, such as behavioral issues tied to trauma, when it decides to accept those veterans.

-Some veterans have gone decades without trying to receive care at VA, the Veterans Legal Clinic at Harvard Law School concluded, after misconceptions about qualification and extenuating circumstances brewed within the agency itself.
+Some veterans have gone decades without trying to receive care at VA, the Veterans Law and Disability Benefits Clinic at Harvard Law School concluded, after misconceptions about qualification and extenuating circumstances brewed within the agency itself.